 PoC Terminals support the following:

 Chat Mode PoC Group user interface is provided.
-A user requests and obtains a PoC Group ID that is issued by a network operator/PoC service provider via the user interface.
+A user requests and obtains a PoC Group ID that is issued by a network operator/PoC Service Provider via the user interface.
 The user enters via the UI, the PoC Group ID to become one of the PoC Group participants.
 The registered participant is automatically and dynamically added to the buddy list belonging to the PoC Group ID.

-The PoC IDs are tied into either MSISDNs or SIP URIs of all registered participants to the PoC Group and are visible on the PoC Group list.
+The PoC IDs are tied into either MSISDNs or SIP URIs of all registered participants to the PoC Group and are visible on the PoC Group List.
 Optionally user names, for example, “John Doe” in this SIP From header field [From: John Doe <sip: Jdoe@necam.com>], are displayed.